nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endtab %}
 {% tab swift %}

 Finally, add these two new methods to your **AppDelegate.swift** file.
-The first responds to URL scheme links.
+The first responds to URI scheme links.
 The second responds to Universal Links and Spotlight listings, but will not be active until you [configure Universal Links]({{base.url}}/getting-started/universal-links).

 {% highlight swift %}
-// Respond to URL scheme links func application(application: UIApplication, openURL url: NSURL, sourceApplication: String?, annotation: AnyObject?) -> Bool {
+// Respond to URI scheme links func application(application: UIApplication, openURL url: NSURL, sourceApplication: String?, annotation: AnyObject?) -> Bool {
     // pass the url to the handle deep link call Branch.getInstance().handleDeepLink(url);